Israel receives remains of soldier killed in Gaza in 2014

 Another Israeli soldier, Oron Shaul, was also killed in the six-week war, and his body was returned earlier this year.

-If the body is identified as Goldin’s, there will be four deceased abductees remaining in Gaza to be returned under the terms of a ceasefire that began last month.
-Hamas has so far released 20 living captives and 23 bodies.
+There are now four deceased abductees remaining in Gaza to be returned under the terms of a ceasefire that began last month.
+Hamas has so far released 20 living captives and 24 bodies.

 For each body returned, Israel has been releasing the remains of 15 Palestinians.
 Ahmed Dheir, director of forensic medicine at the Nasser Medical Complex in the southern Gaza city of Khan Younis, said 300 bodies have now been returned and 89 identified.